KhronosGroup/glTF/specification/README.md

 #### Parameters

-Each technique has zero or more parameters; each parameter is defined by a type (GL types such as a floating point number, vector, texture, etc), a default value, and potentially a semantic describing how the runtime is to interpret the data to pass to the shader.
+Each technique has zero or more parameters; each parameter is defined by a type (GL types such as a floating point number, vector, texture, etc.), a default value, and potentially a semantic describing how the runtime is to interpret the data to pass to the shader.
 When a material instances a technique, the name of each supplied value in its `values` property corresponds to one of the parameters defined in the technique.

 The above example illustrates several parameters.
 The property `ambient` is defined as a `FLOAT_VEC4` type; `diffuse` is defined as a `SAMPLER_2D`; and `light0color` is defined as a `FLOAT_VEC3` with a default color value of white.

 #### Semantics

-Technique parameters may also optionally define a *semantic* - an enumerated value describing how the runtime is to interpret the data to be passed to the shader.
+Technique parameters may also optionally define a *semantic*, an enumerated value describing how the runtime is to interpret the data to be passed to the shader.

-In the above example, the parameter `light0Transform` defines the `MODELVIEW` semantic, which corresponds to the world space position of the node reference in the property `node`, in this case the node `directionalight1`, which refers to a node that contains a light source.
+In the above example, the parameter `light0Transform` defines the `MODELVIEW` semantic, which corresponds to the world space position of the node referenced in the property `node`, in this case the node `directionalight1`, which refers to a node that contains a light source.

-If no `node` property is supplied for a semantic, the semantic is implied in a context-specific manner: either to the node which is being rendered, or in the case of camera-specific semantics, the semantic applies to the current camera, as in the following fragment, which defines a parameter named `projectionMatrix` that is derived from the implementation's projection matrix.
+If no `node` property is supplied for a semantic, the semantic is implied in a context-specific manner: either to the node which is being rendered, or in the case of camera-specific semantics, to the current camera.
+In the following fragment, which defines a parameter named `projectionMatrix` that is derived from the implementation's projection matrix, the semantic would be applied to the camera.

 ```javascript
 "projectionMatrix": {